EthanCDD/Adversarial-Attack_Genetic-attack/readme.md

 # Adversarial attack and transferability
+This is based on paper 'Generating Natural Language Adversarial Examples'

 Firstly, user is required to download several datasets whereas user might not have access to run `.sh` file.
 Therefore, `chmod` can be used and an example is shown below